michaelkolesidis/cherry-charm/README.md

 |  🍎🍎  |    10🪙 |
 |  🍌🍌  |     5🪙 |

-**The slot machine only considers it a match if the fruits appear consecutively from left to right**
+**Cherry Charm only considers it a match if the fruits appear consecutively from left to right**

 ## Instructions